bcalik/selectize.js/README.md

 This fork contains some custom features:
 - **selectOnComma option**
   Set this option true if you want the comma key to behave like return key.
+- **Turkish language support**